tgross/gilamon/README.rst

 The ``gilamon.conf`` file uses Python syntax.
 If you don't know Python, that's okay.
 Just use the pattern that's been provided.
 The IP address and server names have to be surrounded by quotes (either single or double is okay as long as they match), and the port number can't be in quotes.
 Use forward slashes for the log file path, or double back-slashes.

-If you want to run GilaMon as a script without the web service, you'll want to open Python interpreter and either ``import dfsr_query`` or ``import wql_query`` to get the modules you'll need for your purposes.
+If you want to run GilaMon as a script without the web service, you'll want to open Python interpreter and either ``import dfsr_query`` or ``import wmi_client`` to get the modules you'll need for your purposes.
 See the source code for documentation for these calls (``TODO:`` add this information to Wiki).

 Support
 =======